Skip to content

 CYBHI Improves Medi-Cal Behavioral Health Supports for Youth Amid BHSA Shifts

-CYBHI (Children and Youth Behavioral Health Initiative) expands prevention and early intervention supports for children through schools and community settings, many of which are delivered or reimbursed through Medi-Cal.
+CYBHI (Children and Youth Behavioral Health Initiative) expands prevention and early intervention supports for children through schools and community settings, many of which are reimbursed through Medi-Cal.
 CYBHI’s focus on youth is especially critical now as recent changes to the BHSA are forcing counties to restructure existing funding allocations.
 This shift will require cuts to certain behavioral health services — particularly in prevention and early intervention, innovative programs, and other core services that primarily support children and youth.
 Moreover, when parents or guardians lose coverage, their children are often left vulnerable to losing their access to care too.
 This not only disrupts care for children but also creates additional administrative challenges for schools and providers.

 The federal government plays a major role in shaping California’s budget, economy, and the well-being of its people.